This post may contain affiliate links. Please read my disclosure policy.

 And don’t let a gluten intolerance stop you from enjoying this trifle, you can always make these gluten free brownies to add in!

 This delicious brownie trifle is courtesy of my sister; it’s one of her favorite desserts that she made throughout college.
 A few weeks ago, she gave me a copy of her recipe and we made it together.
-My boys had a few bites and it was such a hit that my youngest son requested it for his 4th birthday!
-Of course we made it for his birthday and I knew I had to share it here!
+My boys had a few bites and it was such a hit that my youngest son requested it for his 4th birthday.
+Of course we made it for his birthday and I knew I had to share it here in time for Valentine’s Day.

 How to make a brownie trifle